 Communicating With Your Child

-Campers receive mail during rest hour after lunchtime, Sunday through Friday.
+Campers receive mail during rest hour, Sunday through Friday.
 Campers do not receive mail on Saturday but will receive emails.
-All letters sent to camp prior to you camper’s arrival will be sorted by the office for the first day of mail pass.
+All letters sent to camp prior to your camper’s arrival will be sorted by the office for the first day of mail pass.

 You will receive an email on the first night of camp noting your child’s safe arrival and bunk information.
 The email will come from firstname.lastname@example.org, so add us to your “safe list.”
 Once you have your child’s bunk information, please write it on all correspondence.

-Parents can send one-way email to their campers through your CampInTouch account.
+Parents can send one-way emails to their campers through their CampInTouch account.
 You can send messages through the web interface for free, or set up your child with their own email address (for a fee).
 For information on how to sign up, please call the office.
-We print emails every day at 10:00am CT.
+We print emails every day at 10:00 am CT.

 Telephone Calls and Birthdays

 Phone calls to or from your camper are not permitted except in case of your campers’ birthday or an emergency.

 If your child has a birthday at camp they will be calling home during lunchtime.
 If this time does not work please call the office to get in touch with your child’s Division Leader.
 On their birthday, your child will receive a treat from the kitchen and the entire camp will sing Beber’s version of the “Happy Birthday” song!

 Due to the sheer volume of potential calls, campers will not be able to call home for parent or sibling birthdays, anniversaries, etc. but they will be invited to make signs and take special photos that will be uploaded to CampInTouch.